graphql/graphql-spec/spec/Section 4 -- Introspection.md

 - `name` must return a String.
 - `description` may return a String or {null}.
 - `inputFields` must return the set of input fields as a list of `__InputValue`.
+  - Accepts the argument `includeDeprecated` which defaults to {false}.
+If {true}, deprecated fields are also returned.
 - All other fields must return {null}.

 **List**